Good answers to CGI's graduate scheme online application questions

 Whatever you choose, give some detail to show that you are ‘not just saying it’.
 For example, if you mention CGI’s CSR work, it would be good to give details of voluntary or fundraising work you have been involved with, to show that this is something you really do care about.

 It’s useful to know CGI’s values before you start.
 They are as follows.
-More detail on what each means can be found on the CGI corporate website.
+More detail on what each means can be found on the CGI corporate website as part of ‘the CGI constitution’.

 - Partnership and quality (building strong, long-term relationships with clients)